 Artists were among the first to experiment with the 'disruptive technologies', sometimes even delegating most of the creative process to artificial intelligence (AI) or creating artistic autonomous entities that can replicate themselves based on blockchain and smart contracts; at the same time, new technology is also impacting how art is distributed and traded, from the tokenisation of artworks to the creation of art-based cryptocurrencies.

-This chapter presents a comprehensive analysis of the impact of new technologies on art and is divided into two main parts: the creation of artworks and new art market services.
+This chapter presents a comprehensive analysis of the impact of new technologies on art and covers significant topics, including the creation of artworks and new art market services.

 With reference to the relationship between art and technology, it should be first pointed out that the Greek word téchne indicated both the concept of art and that of technology.
 In our time, on the other hand, we distinguish 'artistic creativity', which primarily has a symbolic and communication value, from 'technical creativity', which primarily has the purpose of solving functional problems.
 However, in both cases there is a creative act at the origin.
 Today, this distinction is disappearing with the overwhelming entry/utilisation/exploitation of technology in the process of artistic creation, as well as in the distribution of works, thus returning to a more unitary meaning of téchne.

 To explain how blockchain technology can contribute to the creation of art, we discuss an artwork conceived by Primavera De Filippi,2 a software scientist turned artist (and not the only one, as discussed below).

 Her artistic project Plantoid was conceived with the goal of showing the potential of technology in creating blockchain-based life forms, meaning independent algorithmic entities capable of sustaining and reproducing themselves autonomously, without human intervention.